Allergy or Illness?

 Cold, flu, and allergy all affect your respiratory system, including runny nose, sore throat, difficulty breathing; but there are key symptoms which set them apart.

-- Allergies are caused by your body’s immune system reacting to an allergen with symptoms lasting for as long as you are exposed, for example, six or more weeks during pollen season.
+- Allergies are caused by your body’s immune system reacting to an allergen with symptoms lasting for as long as you are exposed, for example, six or more weeks during the pollen season.
 Allergies often cause swelling, rashes, itchy and watery eyes typically not found with a cold or flu.

 STAT MED is Here to Help